JHWebDeveloper/Able2Deux/README.md

 - Start and End inputs now accept frames.
 - Double headed slider for Start and End times.
 Allows for shifting start and end simultaneously.
 - Pressing up and down arrows will increment Start and End inputs by 1 frame.
-- Start and End times can no longer cross each other.
+- Start and End times can no longer cross or meet each other.
 Should entries conflict, they will auto adjust to a positive duration of 1 frame.

 #### Crop:
 - The four Crop sliders have been condensed into two double headed sliders.
 Allows for shifting both crop values simultaneously.